alexlane87/cv/README.md

 - I solved a longstanding escalated customer ticket by using grep and pcre regex to parse complex ISUP/SS7 traces/log files to search for commonalities and hardware faults
 - To populate data and prevent _hours_ of manual entry, I created a nodejs script to parse data from a CRM (Hubspot) and then create customers in Zendesk (Ticketing system)
-- To automate the uploading of Phone Book entries for customers, I created a JSExpress mini-site to allow uploading of CSVs to create them - ssaving internal resource and improving our customer service
+- To automate the uploading of Phone Book entries for customers, I created a JSExpress mini-site to allow uploading of CSVs to create them - saving internal resource and improving our customer service
 - I helped with the rapid introduction of automatically scaling and load-balancing Kamailio/Asterisk instances in a commercial environment (moving from bare-metal to EC2 on AWS)

 ----------------